Culture Night - Information

 In consultation with the Reykjavík Metropolitan Police, parts of the city center will be closed to driving to ensure the safety of Culture Night attendees.

-The map of the festival area reflects the area that will be closed to traffic.
+A map of closure areas will show the area closed to vehicular traffic.
 No exceptions will be made.

-Road closures will be in effect from 7am Saturday, August 19 and will last until 1am after midnight.
+Street closures will generally be in effect from 7am on Saturday, Aug.
+24, until 1am after midnight, unless otherwise specified.

-Please note that the Reykjavík Marathon will take place on Culture Night, from 8:40am until 4:10pm, resulting in further street closures.
-The Reykjavík Sports Association is the organizer of the marathon.
+Please note that the Íslandsbanki Reykjavík Marathon takes place from 8:40am to 4:10pm on Culture Night.
+Reykjavík Sports Association is organizing the race, which will cause additional traffic disruptions.
 More information about the race, routes, and timings can be found at www.rmi.is.

 Remember, traffic laws apply every day of the year!
 The police will fine anyone who parks illegally.
 Vehicles that are parked illegally and/or obstruct the access of police, fire service, or ambulances will be removed and towed to Vaka.
-This is so that emergency services' access in emergency situations can be ensured.
+This is to ensure emergency services' access in emergency situations.

 Is there a fireworks display on Culture Night?